ch-stark/argocdpoliciesblog/blog.md

 kustomizeBuildOptions: --enable-alpha-plugins
 ```

-We deploy three Applications with only slighty different purpososes:
+We deploy three Applications with only slighty different purposes:

 - `Application 1` deploys a `stable` (means supported)-PolicySet in order to harden RHACM.
 PolicyGenerator is used.
 - `Application 2` deploys a custom PolicySet e.g. for Configuration-Purposes.
 It contains one policy and is designed to be